dijkstracula/solvent/paper/report.md

 The model checking approach is not strictly optimal, however.
 Hidden within our straightforward type `List[T]` is in fact something problematic for model
-checkers: under Curry-Howard, a type variable corresponds to universal quantification in constructive logic.
-In that way, a natural reading of the polymorphic list type is: _for all elements in the list, that element types to `T`_ Meanwhile, the encoding schemes for symbolically abstracting states into statesets such as BDDs and subsets of first-order logic, typically eschew quantifiers altogether.
+checkers: under Curry-Howard, a type variable corresponds to quantifying over propositions in constructive logic[@TaPL].
+In that way, a natural reading of a polymorphic type is: `for all propositions P, T(P)`.
+Meanwhile, the encoding schemes for symbolically abstracting states into statesets such as BDDs and subsets of first-order logic, typically eschew quantifiers altogether.

 Generally, therefore, reasoning about inductive data structures, something trivial for a type-checker, can cause a model checker to wander into the realm